Painted Sewing Machine Table

 Painting a Sewing Machine Table

-Update your old sewing table with this painting a sewing machine table makeover!
+Update your old sewing table with this painted sewing machine table makeover with the help of Rethunk Junk paint.

 Instructions

-2. Clean the table with The Prep and an old rag.
+- Clean the table with The Prep and an old rag.
+Spray The Prep all over, letting it sit for a minute or two before wiping it all down.

 Recommended Products